 Table 1.3.
-Bycatch of prohibited species for trawls in the Gulf of Alaska during 2006-2010 where pollock was the predominant species in the catch.
+Bycatch of prohibited species for trawls where pollock was the predominant species in the catch in the Gulf of Alaska during 2007-2011.
 Herring and halibut bycatch is reported in metric tons, while crab and salmon are reported in number of fish.